cfontelar22/Coding_Assignment11/README.md

-# Fontelar Christma Coding Assignment 11
+# Fontelar, Christma- Coding Assignment 11

 This repository contains a Dockerized React web application for the "Codin 1" website.
 Follow the instructions below to set up and run the application on your local machine.